SSHari/semantic-fn/README.md

   - **Expression**: Any expression followed by a new line which signifies the end of the expression.
   - **Declarations:** A special statement which provides a way to store state in a local variable which can be reassigned.
 The variable created adheres to standard JavaScript scoping rules.
   - **Block:** A series of statements with a unique environment and variable scope.
+  - **If:** A standard if / else statement to allow for conditional logic.

 #### Special Considerations